Administrative reports Accordion Closed

 Confidential reporting Accordion Closed

-If an individual talks to a counselor at Counseling Services, 928-523-2261, or with the Victim Witness Services On Campus Advocate, 928-523-2225, the information given will remain confidential in accordance with the law.
+If an individual talks to a counselor at Counseling Services, 928-523-2261, the information given will remain confidential in accordance with the law.
 The counseling and/or advocacy relationship provides a safe space for the victim to talk about their situation and resources available to them.

 In an anonymous report, no names are required.
 No information is included that might identify the individual; an individual can choose how much information is shared.